 The nodes in the specified file are added to the specified top node.
 If no top node is provided, the XML file MUST be well-formed with a single parent node like <?xml> for the entire file.
 The callback function returns the value type that should be used for child nodes.
-If MXML\NO\CALLBACK is specified then all child nodes will be either MXML\ELEMENT or MXML\TEXT nodes.
+The constants MXML\INTEGER\CALLBACK, MXML\OPAQUE\CALLBACK, MXML\REAL\CALLBACK, and MXML\TEXT\CALLBACK are defined for loading child (data) nodes of the specified type.